MENTOR: Reinforcement Learning via Flexible Teacher-Optimized Rewards for Tool-Use Distillation: Method: Designing Rewards for Tool-Use Alignment (RQ2)

-First, we use a large teacher model ($\pi_\text{teacher}$) to generate reference reasoning trajectories ($\tau$).
-Each trajectory consists of a sequence of reasoning ($r$), tool-use ($t$), and observation ($o$) steps.
-We use a training dataset $\mathcal{D}=\{(x_i,y_i)\}^N_{i=1}$, where $x_i$ represents a question and $y_i$ is its corresponding ground-truth answer.
-For each question $x$, the teacher model generates a final answer $\hat{y}$ and a reasoning trajectory $\tau$ using an instruction prompt ($I$) as follows:
+The overall process of \ours{} is illustrated in \autoref{fig:framework_overview}.
+Given a training dataset $\mathcal{D}=\{(x_i,y_i)\}^N_{i=1}$, where $x_i$ represents a question and $y_i$ is its corresponding ground-truth answer, the teacher model generates an output $O^{(t)}$ for each question $x$.
+This output consists of a final answer $\hat{y}^{(t)}$ and a trajectory $\tau^{(t)}$: